-- (i) The candidate understands the ways of knowing in his/her discipline, how it relates to other disciplinary approaches to inquiry, and the strengths and limitations of each approach in addressing problems, issues, and concerns. - (j) The candidate understands how current interdisciplinary themes (e.g., civic literacy, health literacy, global awareness) connect to the core subjects and knows how to weave those themes into meaningful learning experiences. - (k) The candidate understands the demands of accessing and managing information as well as how to evaluate issues of ethics and quality related to information and its use. - (l) The candidate understands how to use digital and interactive technologies for efficiently and effectively achieving specific learning goals. - (m) The candidate understands critical thinking processes and knows how to help learners develop high level questioning skills to promote their independent learning. - (n) The candidate understands communication modes and skills as vehicles for learning (e.g., information gathering and processing) across disciplines as well as vehicles for expressing learning. - (o) The candidate understands creative thinking processes and how to engage learners in producing original work. - (p) The candidate knows when and how to access resources to build global awareness and understanding, and how to integrate them into the curriculum. - (q) The candidate is constantly exploring how to use disciplinary knowledge as a lens to address local and global issues. - (r) The candidate values knowledge outside his/her own content area and how such knowledge enhances student learning. - (s) The candidate values flexible learning environments that encourage learner exploration, discovery, and expression across content areas. - $(6)\,$ Assessment.
-The candidate understands and uses multiple methods of assessment to engage learners in their own growth, to monitor learner progress, and to guide the candidate's and learner's decision making. - (a) The candidate balances the use of formative and summative assessment as appropriate to support, verify, and document learning. - (b) The candidate designs assessments that match learning objectives with assessment methods and minimizes sources of bias that can distort assessment results. - (c) The candidate works independently and collaboratively to examine test and other performance data to understand each learner's progress and to guide planning. - (d) The candidate engages learners in understanding and identifying quality work and provides them with effective descriptive feedback to guide their progress toward that work.
+- (j) The candidate understands how current interdisciplinary themes (e.g., civic literacy, health literacy, global awareness) connect to the core subjects and knows how to weave those themes into meaningful learning experiences. - (k) The candidate understands the demands of accessing and managing information as well as how to evaluate issues of ethics and quality related to information and its use. - (l) The candidate understands how to use digital and interactive technologies for efficiently and effectively achieving specific learning goals. - (m) The candidate understands critical thinking processes and knows how to help learners develop high level questioning skills to promote their independent learning. - (n) The candidate understands communication modes and skills as vehicles for learning (e.g., information gathering and processing) across disciplines as well as vehicles for expressing learning. - (o) The candidate understands creative thinking processes and how to engage learners in producing original work. - (p) The candidate knows when and how to access resources to build global awareness and understanding, and how to integrate them into the curriculum. - (q) The candidate is constantly exploring how to use disciplinary knowledge as a lens to address local and global issues. - (r) The candidate values knowledge outside his/her own content area and how such knowledge enhances student learning. - (s) The candidate values flexible learning environments that encourage learner exploration, discovery, and expression across content areas.

-290-3-3-.03(6)(e) 290-3-3-.03(6)(v)
+(6) Assessment.
+The candidate understands and uses multiple methods of assessment to engage learners in their own growth, to monitor learner progress, and to guide the candidate's and learner's decision making.

+- (a) The candidate balances the use of formative and summative assessment as appropriate to support, verify, and document learning. - (b) The candidate designs assessments that match learning objectives with assessment methods and minimizes sources of bias that can distort assessment results. - (c) The candidate works independently and collaboratively to examine test and other performance data to understand each learner's progress and to guide planning. - (d) The candidate engages learners in understanding and identifying quality work and provides them with effective descriptive feedback to guide their progress toward that work. - (e) The candidate engages learners in multiple ways of demonstrating knowledge and skill as part of the assessment process. - (f) The candidate models and structures processes that guide learners in examining their own thinking and learning as well as the performance of others. - (g) The candidate effectively uses multiple and appropriate types of assessment data to identify each student's learning needs and to develop differentiated learning experiences.

+290-3-3-.04(6)(w)